RyanSR71/waveform_uncertainty/docs/source/uncertainties_from_parameterization.rst

    WaveformUncertainty.uncertainties_from_parameterization(data,linear=False,resolution=None)

-Takes all of the sets in a parameterized waveform difference matrix and takes the mean and standard deviation of amplitude and phase difference
+Takes all of the sets in a parameterized waveform difference matrix and takes the mean and standard deviation of amplitude and phase difference (See `WaveformUncertainty.parameterization <https://waveformuncertainty.readthedocs.io/en/latest/parameterization.html>`_)

 Parameters:
 -----------